 Every effort will be taken to maintain confidentiality.
-Information about you may be stored electronically on a secure server, and paper notes will be kept in a key-locked filing cabinet or in a restricted access office at the Oxford Vaccine Centre.
+Information about you may be stored electronically on a secure server, and paper notes will be kept in a key-locked filing cabinet or in a restricted access office at the St George's University Hospitals NHS Foundation Trust.
 Trial results will be published in a scientific journal but nothing that could identify you will be included in any report or publication.